jcaitou/square_multivendor_mern/README.md

 Current status:
--all major functions that vendors need have been built -generate test orders function is active for vendors to test out the system
+-all major functions that vendors need have been built -generate test orders function is active for vendors to test out the system -all users can now create an account and test the system

 Need to build:
+-report a bug page
 -static content so that vendors can test out the system with all the info that they need (eg. how to import products correctly)
 -the entire contracts model - keep track of when rent is due and when payouts need to be made